 Make sure the chicken pieces are patted dry thoroughly.
 Otherwise, the marinade will not stick to the chicken

 Marinate the chicken for as long as you can but no longer than 12 hours.

 Do not use aluminum or copper for marinating as the lemon in the marinade can react with the metal and give the chicken a metallic taste.

 Use Greek yogurt for the marinade, low fat yogurts will not stick to the chicken

 Curry powder is a blend of similar spices used though not in the same proportions.
-However, if you don't have any of these spices you can still use 2 tbsp of curry powder.
+However, if you don't have any of these spices you can still use 2 tablespoon of curry powder.

 Garam masala is a blend of warm spices that you probably already have in your pantry.
-But, if you can't find garam masala use ¼ tsp each of cinnamon, clove, cardamom, and ⅛ tsp nutmeg.
+But, if you can't find garam masala use ¼ teaspoon each of cinnamon, clove, cardamom, and ⅛ teaspoon nutmeg.